PURE Glycine Powder

 Why glycine is often missing from the diet

 Glycine is becoming increasingly rare in the modern diet.
-While food gelatin used to be a natural source, many people today do not get enough glycine.
+While edible gelatin used to be a natural source, many people today do not get enough glycine.
 A specific biochemical calculation suggests that, on average, around 5 g of glycine per day may be missing from the diet.

 (Source)